demidko/timecobot/README.md

 1. Time can be used to ransom the user from the ban.
 1. Time can be used to pin messages.

+## 2022.07.14 update

+The project is on hold until there is a real need for practical application.
+Most of the time, people don't care who has the banhammer, they just want to chat, not get into gunfights.
+This game proved to be too difficult for most chats.

 ## Usage

 To start using the system, just add [`@timecobot`](https://t.me/timecobot) to the group with admin